lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 Additional Submit Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 See ``bps submit --help`` for more detailed information.
 Command-line values override values in the yaml file.
+(You can find more about BPS precedence order in :ref:`this <bps-precedence-order>` section)

 **Pass-thru Arguments**